Black Hawk War (1865–1872): The Squaw Fight

 1866 photograph of participants in the Utah Black Hawk War.

 The weeks following the Spanish Fork Treaty grew more tense each day as a string of isolated killings of white settlers and livestock thefts cost Sanpete Valley towns hundreds of cattle and horses.
-Orson Hyde, the local stake president in Sanpete Valley ordered up the militia to put an end to the raids.
-He ordered his militia to 'use the Indians roughly' in order to teach them a lesson.
+Orson Hyde, a Latter-day Saint apostle and the local stake president in Sanpete Valley, ordered the militia to put an end to the raids.
+He ordered his militia to "use the Indians roughly" in order to teach them a lesson.

 At the very same time Brigham Young traveled through the valley urging restraint despite the terrible losses.
-On July 14, 1865 word was received at Manti that two more men had been killed at Glenwood in Sevier Valley and over 300 head of cattle driven off.
-This could not be tolerated and once again the militia was called out by Brigham Young himself and ordered to bring the Native Americans responsible to justice.
+On July 14, 1865, word was received at Manti that two more men had been killed at Glenwood in Sevier Valley and over 300 head of cattle driven off.
+This time the militia was called out by Brigham Young and ordered to bring the Native Americans responsible to justice.
 Under the leadership of Warren Snow the Legion marched to Glenwood under cover of darkness so they could surprise the raiders.
 They coerced Mountain, Black Hawk's brother, to be their guide in the dark.
 He slipped away and went directly to warn Black Hawk of the Legion's intentions.
 They followed a Native American who said he could lead them to Black Hawk.
 They made their way into Grass Valley on July 18.

 As they rested after a night march, a guard noticed a large grove of junipers that hid a Ute camp.
-Thinking them to be a small part of Black Hawk's band, 13 Ute men and boys resisted when surrounded by the 100 militiamen.
+Thinking them to be a small part of Black Hawk's band, thirteen Ute men and boys resisted when surrounded by the 100 militiamen.
 After a four-hour fight, ten were killed, two escaped and a third captured.
 The rest of the encampment consisted of women, children and old people.
 Several women and children had been wounded or killed during the fight leaving several prisoners.
 When one of the captives attacked one of the men with her knife, he shot her dead.
 This sent the other women into a violent panic and the men simply shot them down.
-The whole incident was later referred to as the 'Squaw Fight'.
+The whole incident was later referred to as the "Squaw Fight."

 The militia set about looting the camp of anything of value.
 Snow shouted them back into order threatening to arrest and court martial anyone who refused to follow his orders.
 Native American oral history paints a colder version, that most of those killed were shot down including women and children and feeble old people.
 One boy managed to escape saying that the camp had a paper from the Bishop at Salina stating that they were good Native Americans; the militia apparently had failed to ask to see their pass.
 The Squaw Fight was a grim precedent that would be repeated again and again.